 Isaac Nesser holds the record for the world's largest arms.
 In a relaxed state, his upper arms measure 29 inches.
 The official basketball of the National Basketball Association is 29.5 inches in circumference.
 Nesser has a large frame to match his biceps.
-He is 6 feet tall and weighs more than 350 lbs.
-He uses up to 315 lbs. for the barbell curl exercise.
+He is 6 feet tall and weighs more than 350 pounds.
+He uses up to 315 pounds for the barbell curl exercise.

 To get big biceps, you need to train not only your biceps, but also your entire body.
 Lifters with huge biceps don't have flat chests and small backs.
 Back exercises work your biceps and chest exercises work your triceps.
 Focus on compound, multi-joint exercises, such as squats, presses and rows.
 Start your biceps workouts with rows, pulldowns and pullups.
 Finish off with biceps isolation exercises, such as dumbbell curls, cable curls and preacher curls.